-Self-organization ensures that team members are always ready to own up to their individual and mutual mistakes.
+Self-organization ensures team members are always ready to own up to their individual and mutual mistakes.

 Fear is the most prominent reason for shifting blame and pointing the finger.

-Self-organization enables us to focus on the steps and principles needed to achieve success before and after a mistake occurs.
+Self-organization enables us to focus on the steps and principles needed to succeed before and after a mistake.